 The question I am asked, second to most is ”How old are you?”
 The question I get asked most?
 “What is your favorite song?”
 And the answer is?
 I have absolutely no fucking clue.
 I can’t comprehend the question any longer.
 What can they mean by “favorite song”?
 How could I possibly choose?

 One thing I’ve known forever and see all the time… money does not buy class.
-The concentration of wealth in the Gold Coast makes it no more civilized or kind than any place else in the country, it makes it less so.
+The concentration of wealth in the Gold Coast makes it no more civilized or kind than any place else in the country.
 All is vanity.

 But in these piano rooms, I’ve come across the classiest, most brilliant and brilliantly fucked-up, most genuine people on this planet.
 Every night, I interact with new people.
 I see many, many old friends and musicians along the way.
 Very often, new listeners save me from a night of moribund masturbation at the keys with genuine smiles or bobbing of the shoulders to the songs I play.
 I’m often astonished I get through to people, and it only happens all the time because people are open to feeling the blessing of a melody or favorite song.

 Music is magic.
 True statement, know what I mean?
 Singing a song is absolutely the same thing as casting a spell.
 I’m always the Merlin in the room… trying new incantations, coaxing love, easing digestion.
 Some of what I do is just trite hocus pocus, but I’ve also got Alakazam!
-I’m a witchdoctor, sprinkling a pinch of Wayne Newton with eye of Toad the Wet Sprocket.
-Potions I've got; melodies, chants, snake oil, and the real shit.
-Sometimes, I’m the melancholy practitioner in the corner best just left alone.
+I’m a witchdoctor, sprinkling eye of Wayne Newton with a pinch of Toad the Wet Sprocket.
+Potions I got; melodies, chants, snake oil, and the real shit.
+Sometimes I’m the melancholy practitioner in the corner best just left alone.
 At other times, I’m the master of the bacchanalia.
-If a night goes pagan, I know my responsibilities.
+If a night turns pagan, I do know my responsibilities.

 I’ll wrap up with one last sexist analogy.
 (Why stop now?)
 My career in the Gold Coast is like a lot of the women I see at Jilly’s.
-High maintenance and getting long in the tooth, but ever attempting to parlay a whore’s history into a lady’s future.
+High maintenance and long in the tooth, but still attempting to parlay a whore’s history into a lady’s future.